SuperAwesomeLTD/sa-kws-android-sdk-docs/versions/2.2.2/source/02random.rst

 .. code-block:: objective-c

-  KWS.sdk.generateRandomName (MainActivity, new KWSRandomNameInterface() {
+  KWS.sdk.generateRandomName (MainActivity.this, new KWSRandomNameInterface() {
     @Override
     public void gotRandomName(String name) {
       // if the name parameter is null, no name could be generated or